cspray/StopInjection/README.md

 You assume all risk and liability from the use of this source code and implementing any changes or refactorings suggested by this project.

-While we strive to have a thoroughly tested, well reviewed codebase that is capable of detecting these vulnerabilities please review the codebase before using the library or the command line tool, particularly in a command line environment.
+While we strive to have a thoroughly tested, well reviewed codebase that is capable of detecting these vulnerabilities please review the codebase before using the library or the command line tool, particularly in a production environment.

 ## StopInjection\Extract